Skip to main content

 Action Window

-The June 1 withhold release determines FY2027 deployment pace.
+The July 1, 2026 withhold release determines FY2027 deployment pace.
 If Congress does not release the $1.02B on schedule, the deployment timeline slows and support contract structures shift.
-Monitor committee correspondence in May — that is where the withhold condition evaluation happens.
+Monitor committee correspondence in June — that is where the withhold condition evaluation happens.
 Oracle's subcontractor and support ecosystem is the primary addressable market for most organizations outside the Oracle prime.

 Sources: VA FY2027 Budget in Brief (Verified); GAO-26-108812 (Verified); GAO-25-108091 (Verified); VA OIG reports 2022, 2024 (Verified); Harris quote: Congress.gov hearing record December 15, 2025 (Verified); Outage: Fierce Healthcare March 2026 (Verified; 5h28m duration confirmed).